briancappello/flask-unchained/README.md

 >
 > **Flask Unchained is designed to make Flask better than Django *at everything*, from the smallest single-file apps to micro-services to giant monolithic apps.** Of course I may be *just a bit* biased, but I've worked with Django by day for the past year, and while it is good - great even - I still think Flask with SQLAlchemy is decidedly even more powerful and flexible.
 >
-> It sure wasn't easy figuring out how to get everything working together to make Flask Unchained a reality - or that it would even be possible - but as it turns out, there is indeed a clean, powerful, flexible, and yet surprisingly simple-to-reason-about way to take Flask to the next level. **What Flask Unchained needs most is your feedback, experimentation, bug reports, and/or code contributions!**
+> It sure wasn't easy figuring out how to get everything working together to make Flask Unchained a reality - or that it would even be possible - but as it turns out, there is indeed a clean, powerful, flexible, and yet surprisingly simple-to-reason-about way to truly take Flask to the next level. **What Flask Unchained needs most is your feedback, experimentation, bug reports, and/or code contributions!**

 ### Hello Flask Unchained